Upload Sketch for BiBoard

 2.10 Power on

-• Long-press the button on the battery and boot up the robot with one side up.
-It will enter the calibration state automatically.
-The picture below shows the upper and lower legs installed after the robot enters the calibration state.
+• Long-press the battery button and boot up the robot with one side up.
+It will enter the calibration state automatically in the regular startup mode.
+The picture below shows the head, the upper and lower legs installed after the robot enters the calibration state.

 Please refer to Chapter 5 🔌 Connect Wires and Chapter 6 📐 Calibration for the complete calibration process.

-• If you power on the robot and it is upright (with its back upward), the robot will start from the "rest" posture (fold the legs and unlock the servos).
+• If you power on the robot and it is upright (with its back upward), the robot will start from the "rest" posture (fold the legs and unlock the servos) in the regular startup mode.

 3. Configuration with App

-The BiBoard has built-in Bluetooth, and you can connect it with the new Android app to do joint calibration:
+The BiBoard has built-in Bluetooth, and you can connect it with the mobile app to do joint calibration and remote control.

-You can check the update history and added features in ChangeLog.md (BiBoard\ChangeLog.md)
+You can check the update history information in the ChangeLog.md.

 Last updated